arecai/DAT_course_final_assessment/README.md

 **Action**: Select only the houses that correspond to the zipcodes of interest.

-### Effects of condition in price
+### Effects of condition on price
 **Analysis**: regression model using OLS

 **Results**:

-The adjusted R-squared value for the whole mode is 0.015, which is a very low value.
+The adjusted R-squared value for the whole model is 0.015, which is a very low value.
 This means that only 1.5% of the price variability can be explained by condition.

 However, we observe that condition 3, 4 and 5 signifncatly and positively contribute to the price of houses

 **Action**: As only 25 housess corresspond to condition 1, we can't remove these data

-### Effects of grade in price
+### Effects of grade on price
 **Analysis**: regression model using OLS

 **Results**:

-The adjusted R-squared value for the whole mode is 0.433, which is a very low value.
+The adjusted R-squared value for the whole model is 0.433, which is a low value.
 This means that only 43.3% of the price variability can be explained by grade.

-However, we observe that grade 9, 10 and 11 signifncatly and positively contribute to the price of houses
+However, we observe that grade 9, 10 and 11 significantly and positively contribute to the price of houses

 **Action**: Exclude houses correspoding to grade 9, 10 and 11 for further analysis

-### Effects of number of bedrooms, number of bathrooms, number of floors, years since built, sqft living area and sqft living lot in price
+### Effects of number of bedrooms, number of bathrooms, number of floors, years since built, sqft living area and sqft living lot on price
 **Analysis**: regression model using OLS

 **Results**:

-The adjusted R-squared value for the whole mode is 0.465, which is a very low value.
+The adjusted R-squared value for the whole mode is 0.465, which is a  low value.
 This means that only 46.5% of the price variability can be explained by grade.

-We observe that number of bedrooms, number of bathrooms, number of floors, sqft living area and sqft living lot have a significant contribution to house price.
-The years since the hougses was built do not significantly impact on the price.
+We observe that number of bedrooms, number of bathrooms, sqft living area and sqft living lot have a significant contribution to house price.
+The years since the house was built and number of floors do not significantly impact on the price.

-From all these factors, the sqft living area is the variable that affects the most to the price, with a coeficient value of 0..52
+From this regression analysis, we can determine that the sqft living area is the variable that affects the most to the price, as it has the highes coeficient value (coef = 0.52) and a p_value < 0.05.

 ## CONCLUSIONS
 We provide the following business recomendations:

-* **Insights 1** Look for non-renovated houses
+* **Recomendations 1**: Look for non-renovated houses.
-* **Insights 2** Look for houses that have no waterview
+* **Recomendations 2**: Look for houses that have no waterview.
-* **Insights 3** Look for houses in the following zipcodes: 98002, 98003, 98022, 98023, 98030, 98031, 98032, 98055, 98106, 98148, 98168, 98178, 98188, 98198.
+* **Recomendations 3**: Look for houses in the following zipcodes: 98002, 98003, 98022, 98023, 98030, 98031, 98032, 98055, 98106, 98148, 98168, 98178, 98188, 98198.
-* **Insights 4** : look for houses corresponding to condition 2
+* **Recomendations 4**: Look for houses below condition 3.
-* **Insights 5** : look for houses below grade 9
+* **Recomendations 5**: Look for houses below grade 9.
-* **Insights 6** : focus your search on houses with the lowest sqft living
+* **Recomendations 6**: center your search on houses with the lowest sqft living.